 LOCAL AERIE HALL OF FAME

 Section 12.1 HALL OF FAME.
-Whereas the membership of Orange Park wishes to honor and acknowledge through a Hall of Fame its members who have demonstrated outstanding character, leadership, and service to Orange Park Aerie 4365 and its membership, and have shown dedication to the principles of the Fraternal Order of Eagles.
+Whereas the membership of Orange Park wishes to honor and acknowledge through a Hall of Fame its members who have demonstrated outstanding character, leadership, and service to Orange Park Aerie 4365 and its membership and have shown dedication to the principles of the Fraternal Order of Eagles.
 The Aerie shall provide a master board on which each Hall of Fame member’s name shall be inscribed.
 Said board shall be prominently displayed in the Aerie home.
 A plaque shall be awarded to the recipient or his family depicting this honor.

 Section 12.2 COMMITTEE.
 The Hall of Fame Committee shall remain a standing committee and consist of 3 members appointed by the President.